destinygg/destinypositions/docs/politics.md

 ### Co-ops

 Co-ops, or [cooperatives](https://en.wikipedia.org/wiki/Cooperative), are businesses owned by the workers.
-Many socialists, especially market socialists, seem to point towards co-ops as being an effective transition step away from a fully capitalist society, or one where businesses have private ownership.
+Many socialists, especially market socialists, seem to point towards co-ops as being an effective transition step away from a fully capitalist society, or one where businesses have private ownership

 I don't believe anything is inherently wrong with co-ops, and I support them in the cases where they lead to greater economic productivity.
 Despite the slight increase in productivity, however, there seems to good way for co-ops to effectively raise capital.
 Also, I still question whether co-ops would retain their benefits if everyone in society were to join one, rather than the select few people that have the necessary capital and/or skills to join one of the few co-ops that exist today.